 These programs run simultaneously with adult programs, and offer counseling and activities to enhance coping skills and address family violence and safety planning.

-This service provides access to confidential translation for individuals with limited English language skills 24/7.
+AWP staffs speaking bilingual advocates to work one on with resident and non resident clients.
+We also have Language line, this service provides access to confidential translation for individuals with limited English language skills 24/7.

 Community Education: A Woman's Place staff are available for presentations at schools, businesses, agencies, organizations, or other groups.
 Presentations are available in English and Spanish, and may focus on domestic violence, teen dating abuse, AWP mission and programs, and how the community can get involved and help.